Buildings crumbling, roads buckling, bridges collapsing, machines malfunctioning and electrics going up in smoke...

-It’s also worth being aware of what your policy doesn’t cover.
-Advice on the investment of client funds, for example, construction and erection work, failure to provide accurate estimates, noise pollution, etc. If that’s something you’re likely to be involved in, contact our team so they can add an extra level of cover to your policy.
+It's also worth being aware of what your policy doesn't cover.
+Advice on the investment of client funds, for example, construction and erection work, failure to provide accurate estimates, noise pollution, etc. If that's something you're likely to be involved in, you can contact our team to explore adding an extra level of cover to your policy.

 Don't forget, if your engineering business has one or more employees, you're also legally required to have employers' liability insurance, protecting your staff from workplace injuries and illnesses.

-As an engineer, there’s rarely a project you face that comes without risk.
-That’s something you can’t control.
+As an engineer, there's rarely a project you face that comes without some element of risk.
+That's something you can't control.
 But there are some things you can do to lower your chances of getting hit hard by a claim:

 Build up a picture of your risk.
 Carry out some basic risk assessment before you take out your policy.
 Think about what you do, who you're doing it for and what it's worth.
 What's the worst mistake you could make and how much would it cost to fix?

 Get the right level of cover.
-Larger, more complex engineering projects will obviously need more.
+Larger, more complex engineering projects will obviously require a higher level of cover.
 Our advice is to always buy as much as you can afford.
 If that sounds a bit vague, this guide will help you crunch the numbers and figure out exactly how much you need.

 Read the small print.
-Clients often specify a certain amount of insurance before you start your work.
-This could go up during the construction phase of your project, so check your contract’s terms and conditions carefully.
+Clients often specify a certain amount of insurance as a prerequisite before you start your work.
+This could go up during the construction phase of your project, so check your contract's terms and conditions carefully.

 Look at the people around you.
-Engineers who work with a number of different professionals (like designers, architects, surveyors and construction workers) are riskier to insure – you’re more likely to share the blame if things go wrong.
-Keep your insurer in the loop on what you’re working on (and who with) so they can adjust your policy if needed.
+Engineers who work with a number of different professionals (like designers, architects, surveyors and construction workers) are riskier to insure - because you're more likely to share the blame if things go wrong.
+Keep your insurer in the loop about what you're working on and who with, so they can adjust your policy if needed.

-Get cover for past mistakes.
 Sometimes it takes years for engineering problems to emerge.
-Cracks appear, materials deteriorate, values decrease – before you know it, you have dissatisfied clients crawling out of the woodwork.
-Add retroactive cover to your policy and you’re covered for past work regardless of your policy’s start date.
-Sorted.
+Cracks appear, materials deteriorate, values decrease - before you know it, you have dissatisfied clients crawling out of the woodwork.